 After a stop-off near Périgueux to visit friends and a week in La Bréchoire to do some washing and pack up, there was a final flourish on the Ile de Ré, where we stayed for three nights on another campsite near the pretty village of Sainte-Marie.

-So just the one holiday this year, but we really can’t complain.
+Just the one holiday this year, but we really can’t complain.
 And despite the exponential rise of infection in France, so far neither of us is showing any symptoms of Covid-19.
 Les doigts croisés.